Hebrew Audio and Video

 Speed Trap

 Choose a video.
-Then, tap Settings gear icon Settings (if using Youtube, that’s going to be at bottom right) to slow down the playback speed.
+Then, tap settings gear Settings (if using Youtube, that’s going to be at bottom right) to slow down the playback speed.

 Depiction of a YouTube screen's speed settings